 Core ModulesYear 1

 Film, Television and Digital Histories

-This module introduces you to film, television and digital media history with a particular emphasis on how and where digital media intersect and converge with these moving image forms.
-The module spans the late 19th century through to the current epoch of convergence media.
-You will consider how even ‘old’ technologies were ‘new’ at some point, exploring the relationship between technological, social and aesthetic developments in new media forms.
-This broad historical sweep provides you with a chronological knowledge to complement and contextualise the bespoke theoretical emphasis of other core modules in either Film and Television or Digital Culture.
+In this module you will develop an understanding of film, television and digital media history.
+You will look at how and where digital media intersect and converge with these moving image forms, examining media from the late 19th century through to the present.
+You will consider how even ‘old’ technologies were ‘new’ at some point, and analyse the relationship between technological, social and aesthetic developments in new media forms.

 Critical Theory and Textual Analysis

-This module concentrates on how we study film and television, introducing you to key debates in critical theory.
-Over four distinct blocks of lectures and seminars, you will gain an opportunity to explore a range of different methods in studying film, television and digital media—including artistic achievement and critical interpretation; close textual analysis; ideological analysis; national cinema and psychoanalysis.
-Each method asks questions about the relationship between the intentions of individual film- and programme-makers and wider processes.
-Across the module you will study films and television programmes in close detail, examining one a week, thinking about the relationship between how something is achieved and what it means.
+In this module you will develop an understanding of the key debates in critical theory.
+You will look at a range of different methods in studying film, television and digital media, including artistic achievement and critical interpretation, close textual analysis, ideological analysis, national cinema, and psychoanalysis.
+You will examine the relationship between the intentions of individual film and programme-makers and wider processes.
+You will consider films and television programmes in close detail, analysing the relationship between how something is achieved and what it means.